Orange Beach Charter Fishing Definitions and Terms

 Charter Boat Hold Up -

-Hold up is a manuever where the charter boat captain positions the boat to where he can hover over the fishing reef and not drift of the spot while you are bottom fishing.
+Hold up is a maneuver where the deep sea charter boat captain positions the boat to where he can hover over the fishing reef and not drift of the spot while you are bottom fishing.
 Charter Captains have to point the nose of the boat into the wind and take into consideration current and tidal movement.
 Failure to hold the charter boat still will result in your fishing lines going underneath the boat and your fishing line getting caught in the propellers.
 Hold up can be easy or difficult.
 Some captains are good at it, but some of them continue to spin out and drift off the spot and tangle up your lines.
 Your captain or mate will instruct you to reel up and re-drop when he thinks he is in position and has the hold up figured out again.

 Trolling Fishing Charter-